 Have you considered train travel for your group?
 A trip by train can be short as two-hours inserted into a day’s program or as long as a seven-day trans-Siberian Express from Moscow to Vladivostok.
 But whatever rail segment you select, it can make for a truly innovative travel experience that has appeal to many.

-Train travel also allows for you to cover long distances in an easy way—in some cases in lieu of air travel.
-Many Americans, leery of air travel since the 9/11 attacks and dreading the long waits at the airport and the hassle of security clearance, welcome a trip nowadays advertised as “No Air Travel Required.”
+- Train travel also allows for you to cover long distances in an easy way—in some cases in lieu of air travel.
+Many Americans are leery of air travel and dreading the long waits at the airport and the hassle of security clearance, welcome a trip nowadays advertised as “No Air Travel Required.”

 Short train trips are available in many parts of the U.S. Green Mountain Railroad in Vermont offers special scenic “Green Mountain Flyer” trips, some featuring special holiday adventures such as the Easter Bunny Express, a Mother’s Day excursion, and a Santa Express.
 They utilize vintage cars dating back to the 1930s.
 Fall excursions to see the autumn leaves are also very popular (and sell out early).
 The Upper Hudson River Railroad offers a two-hour trip through the Adirondacks and along the Hudson River.
 Check their schedule for special summer events like the train robbery.
 And in Northern California, tour operator Key Holidays offers short one and two day trips to Yosemite from either San Francisco or Los Angeles, as well as its famous weekend “Fun Train” packages to Reno.